green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 You never have to stay anywhere that causes you pain.
 But stepping away can be the most difficult thing you ever do.
 And the healing?
 That takes courage many struggle to find.
 But you don’t have to do it alone.
 I am here for you!

-Experiencing narcissistic abuse is uniquely different from other forms of abuse and can only be fully understood by those who have been through it.
+Experiencing narcissistic abuse is uniquely different from other forms of abuse and can only be fully understood by those who have been through it personally.
 I have.
 And I want to provide you with the validation, safety, and understanding you deserve.

-I will also support you in learning how to protect yourself, creating a plan to safely navigate that relationship, making sense of the confusion, healing from the damage, and learning to love and trust yourself again.
+With narcissistic abuse therapy, I support you in learning how to protect yourself, creating a plan to safely navigate that relationship, making sense of the confusion, healing from the damage, and learning to love and trust yourself again.

-If you are ready, reach out today to schedule your free consultation for narcissistic abuse therapy in Concord, NC.
-I would love to meet you and support you through these brave next steps together!
+Reach out today to schedule your free therapy consultation with a survivor of narcissistic abuse who is passionate about supporting others through this healing.
+I would love to meet you and help you through these brave next steps together!

 Other Therapy Services in Concord, NC